Aleais/Aleais/README.md

-Aleais here.
-Learning python, c/c++ and js.
-Have attempted making games with pygame/python, discord bots and etc.
+learning python, c/c++, java and js (node.js or vanilla) /html/css. have made apps and games with pygame/python, discord bots and etc.

+currently learning networking and MySQL.

 Socials;
 - Instagram, ID-